bitrise-io/aci-spm-sample/README.md

 <!-- 🔑 UNCOMMENT THE INSTRUCTIONS BELOW IF THE GITHUB REPO NAME DOESN'T MATCH THE PACKAGE NAME 👇 -->

-From there, refer to the `MyLibraryName` "product" delivered by the `MyPackageName` "package" inside of any of your project's target dependencies:
+From there, refer to the `AciSpmSample` "product" delivered by the `AciSpmSample` "package" inside of any of your project's target dependencies:

 ```swift
 targets: [